mliberty1/embc/README.md

 also be used on microprocessors as a lightweight supporting library.
 The EMBC library is available under the permissive Apache 2.0 license.

+As of Feb 2017, the EMBC library API is not yet stable and subject to change without notice.

 ## Installation